Radiology Academic Recruitment

 The selected candidate should demonstrate a commitment to building a strong academic career and excellence in clinical care, teaching, and research.
 The candidate will supervise trainees and provide outstanding teaching to medical students, residents, and fellows at a top radiology training program in the country.
 To accomplish this, the department seeks candidates who have clinical expertise in all areas of cardiac and thoracic imaging.
 The selected candidate will provide clinical services primarily at the UCSF Moffitt/Long Hospital, but may also include clinical work at other UCSF Health and USCF affiliated sites.

-The position requires a MD degree (or equivalent), ability (or eligible) to practice medicine in California, completion of fellowship training in thoracic imaging (completed by appointment start date), and expertise in thoracic and cardiac imaging.
-Applicants are expected to be board certified (or eligible) in Radiology.
+The position requires a MD degree (or equivalent), ability (or eligible) to practice medicine in California, and completion of fellowship training in thoracic imaging (completed by appointment start date).
+Applicants are expected to be board certified (or eligible) by the American Board of Radiology (ABR) or be prepared to enter into the ABR Alternate Pathway.
+The selected candidate must meet all of the qualifications at the time of appointment.
+Applicants must list all of these qualifications (or if pending) on their CV upon submission.

 The UCSF Department of Radiology & Biomedical Imaging offers faculty salaries that are highly competitive with the national radiology benchmarks.
 The University of California provides employees with a comprehensive health and retirement benefit packages, in addition to many other benefits.
 For more information, please visit: https://ucnet.universityofcalifornia.edu/compensation-and-benefits/index.html